IPL: Delhi Capitals beat Kings XI Punjab in Super Over

 As a batsman, Stoinis smashed 53 runs off 21 balls and lifted Delhi’s total to 157-8 with Chris Jordan conceding 30 runs off the 20th over.

 As a bowler, Stoinis forced the game into the Super Over by dismissing opener Mayank Agarwal and Jordan off the last two balls as Punjab also finished on 157-8.
-Agarwal hit 89 off 60 balls.
+Agarwal hit 89 off 60 balls before missing out on Stoinis’ low full toss and holed out in the deep.

+“It’s a weird game isn’t it?”
+Stoinis said.
+“Sometimes the luck goes your way, but you can easily go from hero to villain … we were nervous for a bit.”

+The star-studded and lucrative Twenty20 cricket competition is being played in the United Arab Emirates this year, but without spectators.

 South Africa fast bowler Kagiso Rabada restricted Punjab’s total to just two runs in the Super Over by dismissing captain KL Rahul and Nicholas Pooran off his second and third deliveries which brought an end to the over.